 4. Consider how it will affect your reputation

 Accepting a counter offer can impact your reputation, from how your managers see you, to how people outside of your company see you.
 A study found that about 80% of senior executives and 60% of HR leaders were less likely to trust employees who accepted counter offers.
 Accepting a counter offer may not only negatively impact your prospects of employment at other companies, but also impact your prospects at your current role.

 5. Think about how you’ll feel in five years

-We’ve all rushed into making a decision, whether it was buying that expensive air fryer we really didn’t need but wanted or saying yes to the dessert the waiter sold so well, even though we were full.
-Then the next day, one year or five years later we regret that decision because we new it wasn’t the right one.
+We’ve all rushed into making a decision, then the next day, one year or five years later we regret that decision because we knew it wasn’t the right one.
 Don’t feel pressured into accepting a counter offer there and then.
 Take the night to sleep on it and consider whether accepting it will lead you to where you want to be in a few years, or possibly delay you getting there.

 Counter offers are nice to receive.
 They validate our worth and give us a sense of being needed, but they’re not always the best path to take.
 The most important thing we can do is take the time to listen and understand, but also to reflect on what the realistic career journey looks like down each path.
 After these considerations, hopefully you feel more confident and less confused about whether accepting a counter offer is the right decision for your career.

 If you’re not sure how to reject a counter offer, here’s some tips on what to do if you receive a counter offer and reject it politely.